petterh/textedit/docs/Chapter-15-Search-and-Replace.md

 The historical combobox is simpler than the MRU file list simply because I do not duplicate data storage.
 The drop-down list, in its role as a respected member of the TextEdit data structure, takes care of the strings for us.

-One final detail, while I’m on the subject of the combobox: The CB{"_"}FINDSTRINGEXACT message, which checks the strings in the drop-down list to find, if possible, an exact match, is not case-sensitive.
-I built the function findStringExact on top of CB{"_"}FINDSTRINGEXACT (or rather, on top of the ComboBox{"_"}FindStringExact macro) to get case sensitivity.
+One final detail, while I’m on the subject of the combobox: The CB_FINDSTRINGEXACT message, which checks the strings in the drop-down list to find, if possible, an exact match, is not case-sensitive.
+I built the function findStringExact on top of CB_FINDSTRINGEXACT (or rather, on top of the ComboBox_FindStringExact macro) to get case sensitivity.

 ## Text Not Found